 This page includes current funding opportunities, as well as opportunities where no date was specified.
 (These could include rolling applications, or the data feed may just not have included the date.
 Please check the Website in each funding opportunity.)
-The list is sorted by opportunities most recently added.
+The list is sorted in descending order by final deadline date.

 To search all funding opportunities in the IEE Database, including those with passed deadlines and opportunities older than one year, click here.

 Given to an individual who has initiated innovative practices and brought positive change to the management of ocean or coastal resources at either the state or national level.

 The Office of Energy Efficiency and Renewable Energy (EERE) intends to issue, on behalf of the Bioenergy Technologies Office (BETO), a Funding Opportunity Announcement (FOA) entitled “MEGA-BIO: Bioproducts to Enable Biofuels”.